christopherahern/jespersen-cycle-middle-english/README.md

 * document : name of the document containing the token
 * stage : (1) ne..., (2) ne...not, (3) ...not

-Note that most of these are defined by the queries in `coding.c` and the script `data.R`.
+Note that these are all defined by the queries in `coding.c` and the script `data.R`.

 # Citation